Unless we are a cactus, we do not retain water to keep our skin plump and hydrated.

 Don’t strip your skin of its natural oil

 Minimise your skin’s exposure to depleting elements.
 These include low humidity, harsh winds, high altitude, the sun, alcohol, and also long baths.
 When choosing your facial wash, look for cleansers with hydrating ingredients like rosehip seed oil and seaweed extract.
 For acne-prone skin, cleansers should help to unblock and cleanse pores of oil and grime and promote skin renewal at the same time.
-Some useful ingredients include salicylic acid, which help clear pores, and glycolic acid, which acts as an exfoliant and helps reduce appearance of acne scars.
+Some useful ingredients include salicylic acid, which helps clear pores, and glycolic acid, which acts as an exfoliant and helps reduce the appearance of acne scars.
 Avoid cleansers that strip your skin of essential moisture and healthy oils.
 If your skin feels too tight and dry after washing, it might not be right for you.
 If in doubt, consult your doctor for the best cleanser for you.

 Eat fish because it helps firm skin too

 Fish not only contains omega-3 fatty acids that can reduce dryness and inflammation, it is a good source of protein.
 As collagen accounts for almost 30% of our body’s protein content, getting enough protein from lean protein sources like fish and tofu is essential for collagen production and preservation.
 Collagen is produced by linking multiple smaller protein molecules called peptides.
 So a peptide boosting high protein diet supplemented by skin products containing a variety of different collagen boosting peptide not only hydrates your skin, it firms your skin too.

 Moisturise, moisturise, moisturise